 When John’s co-founder, Andrew came up with the idea of New Covent Garden Soup they were told that the idea was crazy.
 They were even told that they could kill someone!
-His aim in creating a fresh soup was to enable consumers to taste the ingredients used to make the soup.
-Canned soup completely alters the flavour of the original ingredients.
+John’s aim in creating a fresh soup was to enable consumers to taste the ingredients used to make the soup.
+Apparently canned soup completely alters the flavour of the original ingredients.

-They started the business back in 1987 and did not just create a new soup but a whole new category.
+John and Andrew started the business back in 1987 and did not just create a new soup but a whole new category.
 Fresh soup was completely ahead of its time and they needed to alter consumers’ buying and eating habits.
-They also needed to educate the market, something which many entrepreneurs are have to do .
+They also needed to educate the market, something which many entrepreneurs have to do .

 Neither John nor Andrew knew anything about the food industry when they formed New Covent Garden Soup Co.
 John was a student at the time, admittedly in food science but not in business.